← Back to 史記

 西 西 西

-Bo Yi and Shu Qi were the two sons of Lord Gu Zhu.
+Bo Yi and Shu Qi were sons of the ruler of Guzhu.
 Their father wished to establish Shu Qi.
 When their father died, Shu Qi yielded to Bo Yi.
-Bo Yi said: 'It is father's command.'
-Thus he fled away.
-Shu Qi also refused to establish himself and fled.
-The people of the state established their middle son.
-Thus Bo Yi and Shu Qi heard that Western Lord Chang was good at supporting the elderly—why not go and attach themselves to him?
-When they arrived, the Western Lord died.
-King Wu carried his wooden spirit tablet, called him King Wen, and marched east to attack Zhou.
+Bo Yi said, "It is our father's command."
+Thus, he fled away.
+Shu Qi likewise refused to take the throne and fled.
+The people of the state then installed the middle son.
+Thereupon Bo Yi and Shu Qi heard that the Earl of the West, Chang, was good at supporting the elderly, and thought they would go and attach themselves to him.
+When they arrived, the Earl of the West had died.
+King Wu carried the wooden spirit tablet, styled him King Wen, and marched east to attack King Zhou.
 Bo Yi and Shu Qi grasped the horse's bridle and remonstrated, saying: 'Father has died and not been buried, yet you resort to weapons—can this be called filial?
 For a minister to kill his lord—can this be called benevolent?'
-The attendants wished to kill them with weapons.
-The Grand Duke said: 'These are righteous men.'
+Those at his side wished to kill them with weapons.
+The Grand Duke said, "These men are righteous."
 He supported them and sent them away.
-King Wu had pacified the Yin disorder and the world revered Zhou, yet Bo Yi and Shu Qi were ashamed of it.
+After King Wu had pacified the disorder of Yin and the world acknowledged Zhou as paramount, Bo Yi and Shu Qi were ashamed of it.
 For righteousness' sake they would not eat Zhou grain.
-They hid on Shouyang Mountain, gathered ferns, and ate them.
+They hid on Mount Shouyang, gathered ferns, and ate them.
 When they were hungry and about to die, they composed a song.
-The lyrics say: 'Ascending that western mountain, gathering its ferns.
-Replacing tyranny with tyranny—not knowing its wrongness.
+Its words said, "We climb that western mountain, gathering its ferns.
+To replace violence with violence, not knowing that it is wrong.
 Shennong, Yu, and Xia have suddenly perished—where shall I return?
 Alas, I am going—fate's decline!'
-Thus they starved to death on Shouyang Mountain.
+So they starved to death on Mount Shouyang.

 4